afranken/All-In-One-Favicon/readme.txt

 === All In One Favicon ===
 Contributors: techotronic
 Donate link: http://www.techotronic.de/donate/
-Tags: theme, favicon, admin, blog, wordpress, image, images, graphic, graphics, icon, mu Requires at least: 2.8
+Tags: theme, favicon, admin, blog, wordpress, image, images, graphic, graphics, icon, mu, iphone Requires at least: 2.8
 Tested up to: 3.0
 Stable tag: 1.0

 Easily add a Favicon to your site and the WordPress admin pages.
 Complete with upload functionality.
-Supports all three Favicon types (ico,png,gif)
+Supports all three Favicon types (ico,png,gif).

 == Description ==